mdylan2/cannarec/README.md

 The fully functional website can be found at [www.cannarec.herokuapp.com](https://cannarec.herokuapp.com).

+## Packages Used
-The application was designed using Plotly Dash and Pandas.
+- Plotly Dash
+- Pandas
+- Keras

 ## Files
 Here's a list of important files/folders in the directory: